Blendify/blender-manual/blender_docs/manual/physics/baking.rst

 :term:`Baking` refers to the act of storing or caching the results of a calculation.

-It's generally recommended to bake your physics simulations before rendering.
+It is generally recommended to bake your physics simulations before rendering.
 Aside from no longer needing to go through the time-consuming process of simulating again, baking can help prevent potential glitches and ensure that the outcome of the simulation remains exactly the same every time.